HalfBakedBaker/SCTools/README.md

 Hi this is a quick half baked implementation of some tools for Star Citizen

-Keybind to show hide menus is "Ctrl + m"
+Keybind to show hide menus is "< + m"

 SCHUB = Open menu with buttons that allows the user to open SCQuick Chat, SCTools & Quick Lanuch usefull websites related to SC